 Andreas hopes that if the fire burned quickly enough to leave the stems standing, there’s a chance some of these insects survived.

-If the biocontrol agent for diffuse knapweed (the weevil Larinus minutus) had emerged as adults in time, they might have been able to fly away or bury themselves deep enough in the leaf litter to avoid being killed by the fire.
+If the biocontrol agent for diffuse knapweed (Larinus minutus) had emerged as adults in time, they might have been able to fly away or bury themselves deep enough in the leaf litter to avoid being killed by the fire.

 Releasing bugs into burned areas

 The biocontrol agents may have survived, but Andreas thinks it’s unlikely.

 “Weeds seem to survive fires very well, but the biocontrol agents do not,” she said.
 “This is why we are planning mass releases in the burned areas this year, so we can boost their populations.”

 Insects from nearby areas that did not burn will likely redistribute themselves back into the burned areas pretty quickly.